warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

 await arLocal.stop();
 ```

 ## 🔒 Deploy your contract
-The code for deploying smart contract to the Arweave blockchain is very similar to the one that we've used in testing script.
-You can see an example of deployment script in [src/tools/deploy-contracts.js.](../src/tools/deploy-contracts.js).
+The smart contract deployment code is very similar to the one that we've used in the testing script.
+You can see an example of the deployment script in [src/tools/deploy-contracts.js.](../src/tools/deploy-contracts.js).

 After running the deployment script the contract transaction Id will be printed.
-It should be mined on Arweave in about 20-30 minutes.
-You can check th transaction status in https://viewblock.io.
+This transaction should be mined on Arweave in about 20-30 minutes.
+You can check its status on [Viewblock.](https://viewblock.io)

 ## 🔥 Interact with the deployed contract
 To learn how to interact with your deployed contract, check out our [dedicated repo with examples.](https://github.com/redstone-finance/redstone-smartweave-examples)